 The Digbi program uses personalization and DNA mapping to find a permanent solution to your gut health issues, based on our at-home Gut-Kit analysis.

-And the Digbi approach works….one of our members, Julie, struggled with gut and weight issues for years.
-Our diet and program, created specifically for her, improved her health.
-In addition to fixing her digestive issues, bloating, constipation, and IBS, she's also managed to reduce inflammation-induced joint aches.
+And the Digbi approach works…. one of our members, Mike struggled with high blood pressure, gut and weight issues.
+Our diet and program, created specifically for him, improved his health.
+In addition to fixing his symptoms of IBS, he's also managed to reverse his high blood pressure and lose 107 lbs.
 Digbi’s one-on-one coaching has Julie eating better — and feeling better!

 If you’re dealing with gut health issues that don’t seem to be going away, Digbi can help.
 We can give you the diagnosis, direction and diet you need, with key foods that contain vitamins for digestive health.